-Attempting to bypass or disabling filtering, proxy or security settings is strictly forbidden without written authorisation.
+Attempting to bypass or disabling filtering, proxy or security settings is strictly forbidden without written authorisation from the Headteacher.

 Where it is necessary to disable services temporarily, the business need for the action will be documented and the risks assessed.
-Approval from the head teacher must be sought and services must be re-enabled / any open ports closed, as soon as possible.
+Approval from the Headteacher must be sought and services must be re-enabled / any open ports closed, as soon as possible.